 Download: A download link to this free software can be found here.

 SolarWinds Patch Manager, a full software patch and update management package, includes the facilities covered by Free Diagnostic Tool for the WSUS Agent and extends past it, aiming to provide an efficient and inclusive experience in the management of updates and patches, with its integration of SCCM monitoring allowing it to interact with agents not only running on Windows operating systems, but also Mac OS, Linux, Unix, Android devices and iOS, covering the entire network with its patching capabilities.

 SolarWinds Patch Manager integrates flawlessly with WSUS and displays each of your devices as well as the software installed on them on its dashboard, providing an overview of status and compliance, with reports on patch status and inventory made, while a reduced list details any failed updates on specific devices or devices which do not have the latest software versions.

-Deployments of patches and updates can be scheduled in Solarwinds Patch Manager, allowing for the installation of patches outside working hours which lessons workflow interruptions, and it applies diagnostic verification automatically, reducing the need for further investigation into whether any endpoints on the network are not in sync and reports of patch update failures sent to you, allowing immediate actions to be taken, which can be done from a drop-down list of options appearing against each record of a failed update.
+Deployments of patches and updates can be scheduled in Patch Manager, allowing for the installation of patches outside working hours which lessons workflow interruptions, and it applies diagnostic verification automatically, reducing the need for further investigation into whether any endpoints on the network are not in sync and reports of patch update failures sent to you, allowing immediate actions to be taken, which can be done from a drop-down list of options appearing against each record of a failed update.

 SolarWinds Patch Manager further includes a support service, which pre-tests patches available from all major software produces, allowing for the automatic installation of patches with a lower risk of malware or software bugs.
 Its additional vulnerability management, limited by the patch management application, will ensure the computers connected to WSUS servers do not have vulnerable software installed, and if found, the proper patches will automatically deploy to fix the issue.
 Reports on vulnerabilities identified are available and can be distributed to others within the organization.

-Pricing for the Solarwinds Patch Manager starts with a 30 Day Free Trial!
+Price: Pricing for the SolarWinds Patch Manager starts with a 30 Day Free Trial!

 Download: A 30 day trail version as well as an interactive demo can be found here.